try-fcp/k8s-lessons/docs/03-pod-deployment.md

 # Using Pods

-Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
+Pods are the smallest deployable computing units you can create and manage in Kubernetes.

-Let's create and run a busybox container
+Let's create and run a BusyBox container:

 ```
 kubectl apply -f https://raw.githubusercontent.com/try-fcp/k8s-lessons/main/tutorial/busybox-pod.yaml